|analytic integration||cohomological integration|

 Smooth forms with sitting instants clearly form a sub-dg-algebra of all smooth forms.
 We write for this sub-dg-algebra.

-Note that the dimension of the normal direction to a face depends on the dimension of the face: there is one perpendicular direction to a codimension-1 face, and perpendicular directions to a vertex.
+The dimension of the normal direction to a face depends on the dimension of the face: there is one perpendicular direction to a codimension-1 face, and perpendicular directions to a vertex.

 A smooth 0-form (a smooth function) has sitting instants on if in a neighbourhood of the endpoints it is constant.